Haus226/SOF106_Final_Project/README.md

-# SOF106_Final_Project
+# Sudoku Solver
+The model is trained with MNIST dataset with both Adam and RMSprop optimizer.
+In the end, Adam optimizer gives higher accuracy when recognize the digits.
-SOF106 Final Project which to recognize the specific image of sudoku and solve the sudoku
+The program will request the image of the sudoku (see the images in example folder) then crop out the digits and recognize them.
+After that the program will solve the sudoku using backtracking algorithm.